velocify/angular-styleguide/a1/README.md

 ###### [Style [Y020](#style-y020)]

   - Use unique naming conventions with separators for sub-modules.
+  - All modules should be prefixed with "vlfy."
+  - The root module of each application should be named "vlfy.AppName" where AppName is the name of the application.
+  - Application-specific modules should be prefixed with "vlfy.AppName." where AppName is the name of the application.

   *Why?*: Unique names help avoid module name collisions.
 Separators help define modules and their submodule hierarchy.
 For example `app` may be your root module while `app.dashboard` and `app.users` may be modules that are used as dependencies of `app`.